 Step 3 is where the cascade resolves many solo or near-solo cases.
 The mechanics:

-- **Frequency, duration, regularity.** Not just total day count.
-Regular short stays in State A and infrequent long stays in State B can produce different Step 3 outcomes than a raw day-count comparison would suggest.
+- Frequency, duration, regularity.
+Not just total day count.
+Regular short stays in one state and infrequent long stays in the other can produce a different Step 3 outcome than a raw day-count comparison would suggest.

-- **Sufficient day-count gap.** Where one state has the higher day-count consistently, that state wins Step 3.
-Where the day-count gap is small or oscillates year to year, Step 3 may not resolve.
+- A sufficient day-count gap.
+Where one state has the higher day-count consistently, that state wins Step 3.
+Where the gap is small or oscillates year to year, Step 3 may not resolve.

-- **Connection with the resident pattern.** OECD Commentary paragraph 19 stresses that habitual abode is about settled pattern, not maximum exposure.
-A landlord working away from home for blocks of weeks may have habitual abode in their actual home base even if total days in the work base are higher.
+- The settled pattern, not the maximum exposure.
+OECD Commentary paragraph 19 stresses that habitual abode is about a settled pattern.
+If you work away from home in blocks of weeks, your habitual abode can be your actual home base even when your total days in the work base are higher.

-For Step 3 to resolve, there must be a settled pattern, not just a numerical lead.
+For Step 3 to resolve, there has to be a settled pattern, not just a numerical lead.

 Nationality applies only where Steps 1, 2, and 3 are all inconclusive.
-The state of nationality wins.
-For dual nationals, Step 4 cannot resolve and the cascade proceeds to Step 5.
-For nationals of neither state (rare in modern UK bilaterals because almost all UK treaty partners impose residence-based or substantive-presence tests, not nationality tests), Step 4 also cannot resolve.
+The state of your nationality then wins.
+If you are a dual national, Step 4 cannot resolve and the cascade proceeds to Step 5.
+If you are a national of neither state (rare in modern UK bilaterals, because almost all UK treaty partners impose residence-based or substantive-presence tests rather than nationality tests), Step 4 also cannot resolve.

 Step 4 is reached rarely.
-The typical pattern that gets there: a high-net-worth individual with consciously balanced personal and economic ties across two states, no settled habitual abode pattern, and single-state nationality.
-Such individuals are typically advised to anchor one side cleanly to avoid an unstable cascade position year after year.
+The pattern that gets there is consciously balanced personal and economic ties across two states, no settled habitual abode, and single-state nationality.
+If that is you, the right move is usually to anchor one side cleanly rather than carry an unstable cascade position year after year.

 Article 25 of OECD-model treaties (and Article 25 or its equivalent in the UK's modern bilaterals) provides for the competent authorities to consult.
 For the UK side, the competent authority is HMRC (CSTD Business, Assets and International, MAP team).
 For the foreign side, it is the equivalent foreign tax authority.